Borjomi-Kharagauli National Park

 Visitors can experience the stunning variety of blossoming plants, breathtaking views and magical forests via parks wide network of 11 trails.

-Tourists are given an opportunity to enjoy a day or a several day hike that can span the altitudes from 800 to 2,642 meters.
-In addition the National Park lies on the migration route of many birds and during the spring and fall visitors can view the large flocks of beautiful yellowish bee-eaters that visit the park.
+You are given an opportunity to enjoy a day or a several day hike that can span the altitudes from 800 to 2,642 meters.
+The National Park lies on the migration route of many birds and during the spring and fall visitors can view the large flocks of beautiful yellowish bee-eaters that visit the park.
 Also the Park's amazing virgin forests are homes to semi-permanent populations of brown bear, wolf, lynx, red deer and chamois.
 During the spring the Park offers many pleasant surprises including encounters with alpine meadows full of flowers.

 And in addition to all these the Park's surrounding villages are rich with medieval history, local-cottage industries and legendary Georgian hospitality.